Stage 1. Think (Step 1)

 Prewriting and Generating Ideas

-Prewriting refers tasks you should complete before you start writing your paragraphs.
+Prewriting refers to tasks you should complete before you start writing your paragraphs.

 A number of prewriting techniques can help you explore a broad subject or topic, generate ideas about it, and start gathering and organizing your thoughts.